Arvana is the practice of Anushree Sharma — a product leader and operator, offering counsel and quiet capital to founders at the earliest stage.

-Profiled among Europe's standout women CPOs as Chief Product Officer of Nuw — the all-women-led sustainable fashion startup that went on to raise €1.3 million led by US fund NextView Ventures (first investor in thredUP, $1.3bn IPO).
+Profiled among Europe's standout women CPOs as co-founder and Chief Product Officer of Nuw — a peer-to-peer marketplace built to take a small bite out of fast fashion, which raised $1.2M in pre-seed led by NextView Ventures (first investor in thredUP, $1.3bn IPO).

 An episode on product leadership inside an early-stage startup — building habit-forming experiences for Gen Z, prioritising rigorously, and keeping the user at the centre as the team scales.